PaddlePaddle/PARL/docs/parallel_training/overview.rst

 Easy-to-use
 ^^^^^^^^^^^
 | With a single @parl.remote_class decorator, users can implement parallel
- training easily, and not having to care about stuff of multi-processes, network communication.
+ training easily, and do not have to care about stuff of multi-processes, network communication.

 High performance